astroML/text_errata/README.md

 ## Chapter 5

+Page 183: In Equation (5.17), the argument for the last exp is missing a minus sign.

 Page 188: In Equation (5.27) the labels of M should be swapped.
 The correct equation is O_{21} = p(D|M_2)/p(D|M_1).